leonbeckmann/lkm-tlskit/README.md

 * **File hiding:**

-Files that contains the "user.rootkit" extended attribute are hidden from the user space by hooking the getdents(64) syscall.
+Files that contain the "user.rootkit" extended attribute are hidden from the user space by hooking the getdents(64) syscall.

 Extended attributes can be set via the *setfattr* tool.